Wide area networks are used by businesses that operate across multiple sites. Find out the business advantages of using a WAN.

 Is WAN faster than LAN?

-Wide Area Networks are used to connect computers that are spread across wide geographical areas.
+A Wide Area Network is used to connect computers that are spread across wide geographical areas.
 Not only can WANs be used to connect cities, but they can also be used to connect countries as well.

 What is the largest example of WAN?